pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/automation-api/concepts-terminology.md

 ## Inline Program

 Unlike traditional Pulumi programs, inline programs don't require a separate package on disk, with its own file and a `Pulumi.yaml`.
-Inline programs are simply functions that can be authored in the same file as your Automation API program or be imported from anther package.
+Inline programs are simply functions that can be authored in the same file as your Automation API program or be imported from another package.